-Setting up incoming security-card calls
+Setting up incoming security-card calls with RADIUS

-When the MAX receives an incoming security-card password from a user, it must forward the authentication request to RADIUS; the RADIUS server, in turn, forwards the request to an ACE/Server or SafeWord server.
-The security-card caller must have a valid RADIUS user profile.
+You can configure all security-card calls to work with RADIUS.
+When the MAX receives an incoming security-card password from a user, it must forward the authentication request to RADIUS; the RADIUS server, in turn, forwards the request to an ACE or SafeWord server.
+If you are using RADIUS, the security-card caller must have a valid RADIUS user profile.
 Therefore, you must carry out both of these tasks: